 You can call it the amount of time the monitor takes to respond to your inputs.
 Lower is better.
-Say you moved the cursor then it’s the time monitor takes to show the movement.
-The 5millisecond is just enough for most things but if you play high-end online games then you might consider a response rate lower than 5ms.
+Say you moved the cursor then its the time monitor takes to show the movement.
+The 5millisecond is just enough for most of the things but if you play high-end online games then you might consider response rate lower than 5ms.

 These are the input ports for the CPU connection.
 You will find the ports like VGA, DVI, and HDMI with most monitors.
 The first two are most common in the budget range.
 If you ever want to connect a Set-top box or gaming console then look for the HDMI monitor.